graptolite/dip-strike-plot/README.md

 For `joint` and `vein`, the symbols for horizontal and vertical dips are a bit strange at the moment - however, the script should plot the dip magnitude as well, which can be used to identify planes in these specific orientations.
 # Output
-The scale of the output svg should be such that the dips and strikes can be directly copied and pasted into their correspondingly scaled OS map then just translated for alignment (no scaling necessary).
+The scale of the output svg should be such that the dips and strikes can be directly copied and pasted into their correspondingly scaled OS map then just translated for alignment (no scaling necessary). `DOWNSCALE` (which describes the factor by which to reduce the scale) in `config.py` if a different scale is desired.

 The script separates different plane types into groups, though does not separate them into different layers - this can be done manually in the svg file if desired.
 Colours and grouping are used to separate different dip and strike measurements at the exact same location.
 The dip magnitude text can be moved manually as desired by the user.